rsocket/rsocket/Protocol.md

 When a PAYLOAD is fragmented, the Metadata MUST be transmitted completely before the Data.

-For example, a single PAYLOAD with 20MB of Metdata and 25MB of Data that is fragmented into 3 frames:
+For example, a single PAYLOAD with 20MB of Metadata and 25MB of Data that is fragmented into 3 frames:

 ```
 -- PAYLOAD frame 1